sylefeb/Silice/learn-silice/Documentation.md

 }
 ```

-**Important:** the assignment is performed immediately after the clock
-rising edge.
-If the value of the expression in the right hand side is
-later changing (during the clock cycle), this will not change the value
-of the left hand side.
-To achieve this use *bound expressions* (see
+> **Note:** the assignment is performed immediately after the clock rising edge, before anything else.
+If the value of the expression in the right hand side is later changing (during the clock cycle), this will not change the value of the left hand side.
+To achieve this use *bound expressions* (see next).
-next).

 ### Bound expressions